 Cub Cadet was established in 1961 and is currently headquartered in Ohio.
 The company produces various outdoor power equipment, including lawnmowers, snow blowers, and trimmers.

 But Cub Cadet is popular with their zero-turn mowers.
 Their lawn mowers are designed to produce a powerful yet compact machine for maneuvering around tight spaces or lawn areas.
-Besides, they’re made to provide comfort while working.
+They’re also made to provide comfort while working.
+Trust me, you won’t be sacrificing comfort for performance with these mowers.

 Some of the popular models from Cub Cadet include: